debasishray16/Computer-Communications/README.md

 - Transmission Control Protocol (TCP): TCP is a connection-oriented protocol that ensures reliable transmission of data by implementing mechanisms such as error checking, retransmission, and congestion control.

 - User Datagram Protocol (UDP): UDP is a connectionless protocol that provides faster, but less reliable data transmission.
 It does not guarantee the delivery of packets or maintain any record of past communication.

+### Network Protocols

+Network protocols are responsible for enabling communication between computers on different networks.
+They are responsible for routing data packets across multiple networks and facilitating the discovery and establishment of network connections.

+Some important network protocols include:

+- Internet Protocol (IP): IP is the most widely used network protocol, responsible for routing and addressing data packets.

+- Internet Protocol Version 6 (IPv6): IPv6 is the newer version of IP, designed to overcome the limitations of IPv4, such as a finite number of IP addresses.

+- Address Resolution Protocol (ARP): ARP is used to map an IP address to a physical (MAC) address, allowing computers to communicate with one another within a local network.

+### Application Protocols

+Application protocols are responsible for providing specific communication functions between applications.
+They are typically implemented using the transport layer (e.g., TCP) or the application layer (e.g., HTTP).

+Some examples of application protocols include:

+- Hypertext Transfer Protocol (HTTP): HTTP is a widely used application protocol for transmitting and receiving web pages and other resources across the internet.

+- Simple Mail Transfer Protocol (SMTP): SMTP is an application protocol used for sending and receiving email messages between mail servers.

+- File Transfer Protocol (FTP): FTP is an application protocol used for transferring files between a client and a server over a network.